brandonritterdev-source/Gobbernackle/README.md

 If the Chosen succeeds in their contest they can't use that contest again for the rest of that movie.

-If you need to relieve yourself as The Chosen, hide the mask and scepter somewhere safe in a common area and retrieve it after... if it's still there.
+If you need to relieve yourself as The Chosen, hide the mask and sceptre somewhere safe in a common area and retrieve it after... if it's still there.

 If there is a dispute it will be handled by The Gobfather.